Tips for solar panel cleaning and maintenance

 Paying a company to come to your home to clean your panels will cost much more than that, even if you do it only every couple of months.
 So, if you can reach your panels easily and clean them yourself without damaging them, go ahead and do it.
 But it’s hard to imagine any scenario where it’s worth paying someone to do this maintenance for you.

-If I really want to, how do I clean my solar panels?
+How do I clean my solar panels?

 If your photovoltaic system is easily accessible and you can reach them without a risk of smashing the glass with an extension pole, you can do it yourself.